wake-tools/Wake-Lang/README.md

 - ⚙️ **Reduced development time** — no conditional logic, no side effects, no debugging maze.
 - 🪶 **Light on cognition** — every instruction follows logically from the last; no mental branching required.
 - 🔁 **Perfectly reproducible** — deterministic execution ensures identical results every run.
+- 🧩 **Embeddable** — Wake Lang can be embedded directly inside other languages (like C, C++, or Python),
+  making it ideal for live scripting, dynamic pipelines, and tool integration.

 > 💡 *You can read a Wake Lang program like a book — from start to finish, with no surprises.*